Okay. Bringing things to order. The first meeting of representatives of the human race and homo reptilia

 The Doctor leads the others back to the laboratory, where he and Eldane devise a plan to destroy the drill and force the warriors back into their hibernation units, to wake in a thousand years when humanity might be ready.
 Tony stays behind because he needs the Silurians to cure his poisoning, and Nasreen stays behind to be with Tony.
 The Doctor leads all the other humans into the TARDIS.

 So.
 All is well, right?
 Of course it's all oka— oh no.

-and jumps in front of the Doctor.
+.
 He dies.
 And then, just to Woobie up the Doctor some more, the crack in the universe erases him from existence.
-Despite the Doctor's best efforts, Amy doesn't remember him.
+Despite the Doctor's best efforts, Amy forgets him.

 - Acting for Two: Neve McIntosh plays both Restac and Alaya

 - Arc Words/ Arc Symbol: The cracks in the wall make another appearance.

 - Artistic License - Biology: The Silurian doctor refers to the procedure (completed on Mo, interrupted for Amy) as "dissection".
 Dissection is when you open up and explore a dead creature; for living creatures it's vivisection.
 It could be forgiven in the previous episode with Mo, but the Silurian should know better.
 However, the audience probably wouldn't.

 - Blasting It out of Their Hands: The Doctor effectively does this to the Mooks' weapons using the sonic-screwdriver.
 Makes more sense than most applications of this trope, as the device in question is using focused sonic waves to damage the internal workings of the weapons directly, rather than shooting a projectile at them and hoping it hits.